particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### OTA update control 2026-07-08

+The new [OTA update control](/reference/device-os/ota-update-control/) discusses options for controlling when OTA updates occur.

 ### BLE limits 2026-06-30

 Added the BLE central connection limits for Gen 4 devices to the [BLE connect](/reference/device-os/api/bluetooth-le-ble/ble-class/#ble-connect-) documentation.